 Père Lachaise: A Tranquil Haven in Northeast Paris

-Number one on our list of Paris's most gorgeous places of rest is Père Lachaise, oa tranquil haven located in the distinctly un-touristy northeastern neighborhood of Menilmontant.
+Number one on our list of Paris's most gorgeous places of rest is Père Lachaise, a tranquil haven located in the distinctly un-touristy northeastern neighborhood of Menilmontant.
 Its gently rolling hills, thousands of trees in dozens of varieties, and famous graves — Frederic Chopin, Oscar Wilde, Colette, Victor Hugo, Marcel Proust, and Jim Morrison are only a few of the notable people buried here — make it a remarkably pleasant place to stroll and think.
 In fact, this cemetery is so beautiful that it even made our list of the top 10 attractions in Paris.
-Read on for complete details on getting there, and tips on where to focus your attention.

 Montparnasse: Quiet Refuge in the South